mafaldi/data-harvesting/README.md

 -   Create an automatic timer to scrape all the airport information at your time of interest and model the true airport delays over time at your airport of choice!
 Use cron or another similar program to schedule.

 -   This could also be used to build a dataset to the frequency and duration of delays between different times of the day e.g. *is my flight out of Barcelona more likely to be delayed if I book in the morning or afternoon?*

+3. Update this scraping code to make your own search parameters.
+For example, if you want the search to be 12 hours, update the search terms within the time and calendar function to change your search times i.e. from `end_hr = start_hr +6` to `end_hr = start_hr +12`.